FelixHohne/phylo-lib/README.md

 ### Installation Instructions

 1. Ensure that a modern version of OCaml is installed.
-This library was written using OCaml 4.09.0 and has no additional dependencies.
+This library was written using OCaml 4.09.0 and has no additional dependencies, except for bisect to test code coverage.
 2. Clone this repository
-3. In the folder containing this respitory, run make in the command line
+3. In the folder containing this respitory, run `make` in the command line
 4. UTop will compile the required modules and the functionality of this library will then be available.
+5. To compile the documentation, run `make docs`.
+6. To run tests, run `make test`.
 ___
 ### Simple Examples
 **Running the XML Parser:** Parse an amphibian species phyloXML file found in the Phylo folder